guptaprav/itemEditor/README.md

 * Styles provided as CSS
 * Uses classNames, element tags, pseudo-classes, and, attributes
 * Provide *active* class to selected item from the item list
+* Enable or disable Undo / Redo buttons when content is not available

 **Functioning**
 * Header